-On MiningMath, the user can force mining and restrict mining using surfaces based on coordinates and defined as a 3D-grid of points in the CSV format.
-Surfaces are the most important constraints within MiningMath's hierarchy and allow the user to impose one's understanding and take control of prior results and operational aspects.
+On MiningMath, you can force mining and restrict mining using surfaces based on coordinates and defined as a 3D-grid of points in the CSV format.
+Surfaces are the most important constraints within MiningMath's hierarchy and allow you to impose one's understanding and take control of prior results and operational aspects.

-Using surfaces, the user is able to play with geotechnical aspects, force certain regions to allocate waste material, restrict areas to protect the environment, and/or guide operational aspects by importing a designed pit.
+Using surfaces, you are able to play with geotechnical aspects, force certain regions to allocate waste material, restrict areas to protect the environment, and/or guide operational aspects by importing a designed pit.

 Due to the complexity of this subject, surfaces will be treated in a specific section of our tutorial.

 It's worth mentioning that this minimum limit does not represent cut-off values.
-Since it is based on average parameters the algorithm can use lower values to respect this parameter and increase the NPV with higher ones.
-If you want to input a cut-off a good way to do it is by filtering these blocks and assigning the mass of them as a sum field as mentioned here.
+Since it is based on average parameters, the algorithm can use lower values to respect this parameter and increase the NPV with higher ones.
+If you wish to input a cut-off, a good way to do it is by filtering these blocks and assigning the their mass as a sum field, as mentioned here.

-Click in Overview, for a single page summary of all parameters related to the direct block scheduling, as illustrated in the figure below.
+Click on Overview (Figure 12) for a single page summary of all parameters related to the direct block scheduling, as illustrated in the figure below.

 The Save as option (Figure 13) can be used to redefine the name, description for an edited scenario and its decision tree.